andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 ### Preprocessing

-Given the nature of the dataset, the `High`, `Low` and `Close` features cannot be used in a practical prediction scenario, since these are known "after-the-fact", that is in a realistic prediction setting, knowing what the highest, lowest and closing BTC values would make it trivial to predict the `Weighted_Price`.
+Given the nature of the dataset, the `High`, `Low` and `Close` features cannot be used in a practical prediction scenario, since these are known _after-the-fact_, that is in a realistic prediction setting, knowing what the highest, lowest and closing BTC values would make it trivial to predict the `Weighted_Price`.
 A more interesting scenario would be to predict the `Weighted_Price` for a given timestep only knowing the `Open`, `Volume_BTC` and `Volume_Currency` features, that are known at the beginning of each timestep measurement.

 The `High`, `Low` and `Close` features have therefore been removed during preprocessing.
 The `Timestamp` feature has been transformed into simple timestep values from $[0...N]$ where $N = \vert dataset \vert = 10776$.